gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-12-15-detecting-ai-generated-images-what-actually-works.md

 ## Conclusion

-Can you detect AI images with gradient analysis? **Sometimes**.
+**Can you detect AI images under real-world conditions?** Yes—better than the skeptics claim.

-On clean, high-resolution images with a controlled dataset?
-Yes, gradient and frequency features provide useful signals.

-On real-world images that have been compressed, resized, filtered, and re-uploaded multiple times?
-The signal disappears.

-The viral claim that "gradients reveal AI images reliably" is oversimplified.
-Modern detectors need:
-- Deep learning architectures
-- Training on degraded images
-- Cross-generator generalization
-- Ensemble approaches

-The arms race continues.
-As of 2025, detecting AI images is possible but not trivial.
-The days of "just check the gradients" are over—if they ever existed at all.
+The viral narrative is that "detection only works in controlled labs and fails on real-world images."
+The experimental evidence tells a different story:

+✅ **JPEG Q=75 doesn't destroy detection signals** (0% performance drop)
+✅ **Resizing has minimal impact** (CNN drops only 2%, gradient actually improves)
+✅ **Even simple features maintain 70-75% AUC** under degradation
+✅ **Basic CNNs achieve 92% AUC** after social media-style processing

+This doesn't mean detection is solved.
+Cross-generator generalization, adversarial attacks, and extreme degradations remain challenges.
+But the doom-and-gloom narrative that "detection is impossible in practice" is demonstrably false.

+**The reality is nuanced:**
+- Detection works reasonably well under common conditions (web uploads, social media)
+- It's not perfect, but 70-95% accuracy is useful for many applications
+- The arms race continues, but detection hasn't lost

+As of 2025, **practical AI image detection is viable**—just not as easy as optimists claim, nor as hopeless as pessimists suggest.

+---

+**Want to verify these results yourself?**

-**Want to test your own images?** Download the full code from [github.com/gsantopaolo/synthetic-image-detection](https://github.com/gsantopaolo/synthetic-image-detection) and experiment with different generators, preprocessing pipelines, and detection methods.
-The best way to understand what works is to break it yourself.
+Download the full code from [github.com/gsantopaolo/synthetic-image-detection](https://github.com/gsantopaolo/synthetic-image-detection) and run your own experiments.
+Test different generators, degradations, and detection methods.
+Science progresses through replication and skepticism—not viral posts.